Greenstand/Greenstand-Overview/README.md

 ## Project Repositories

 *In its most basic form this platform is designed to collect tree images from an android application and display these images on web-maps that can be served on other organizations' websites.
-In its more advanced form, we are verifying individual planter's efforts by tracking individual trees over time and creating results-based employment.*
+In its more advanced form, we are verifying individual planter's efforts by tracking individual trees over time and creating results-based employment.
+Each Data point gets turned into a tradeable token*

 #### [Treetracker-Android Application](https://github.com/Greenstand/treetracker-android)
 - [Treetracker_Android User Story](https://github.com/Greenstand/treetracker-android/wiki/User-Story)